 - 1. When the YLC, HOD or Deputy Principal becomes aware of the inappropriate behaviour from One School, they may choose to place the student on either "yellow" or "red" cards for a period of a few days to a few weeks, depending on the nature of the behaviour.
-This will be combined with the usual consequences (eg' lunchtime detention, A/S detention, etc.) - 2.
-The student is made aware of whom they are to present the card to for teacher based feedback in class, and when the card is to be returned to the case manager for overall feedback. - 3.
+This will be combined with the usual consequences (eg' lunchtime detention, afterschool detention, etc.) A yellow card will sit at a YLC or HOD level.
+A red card will sit at a Deputy Principal Level. - 2.
+The student is made aware of whom they are to present the card to for teacher-based feedback in class, and when the card is to be returned to the case manager for overall feedback. - 3.
 The student will also be made aware of the specific behaviours that are to be modified. ("You are to always use a calm and respectful voice when talking to your teachers").
-This behaviour is to be written at the top of their "Colour Card" in simple, clear language. - 4.
-The students will also be made aware of what specific behaviour they need to display in order to earn a progression down to the next level, or to be released from the colour card system altogether. - 5.
+This behaviour is to be written at the top of their "Colour Card" in simple, clear language.

+- 4. The students will also be made aware of what specific behaviour they need to display in order to earn a progression down to the next level, or to be released from the colour card system altogether. - 5.
 The parent may be notified by letter or phone call of what colour their child is on, what behaviours are required whilst on the card and the consequences for the child if the pattern of behaviour is not rectified. - 6.
-Teachers will be notified of which students are on "coloured" cards, with a list published on the staff intranet. - 7.
+Teachers will be notified of which students are on "coloured" cards. - 7.
 After the stipulated time on a yellow card has been completed with acceptable behaviour, the student will be deemed to be "green lighted", meaning that they have demonstrated the ability to continue schooling without "colour card" based supervision.
-This "graduation" will also be noted on the staff intranet, and teachers are encouraged to provide positive verbal feedback to this student as a result.
+This "graduation" will occur at the end of the previous coloured card cycle, dates of which are on the monitoring cards.

 Kedron SHS has a range of Student Support Network staff in place to help arrange and deliver focused teaching to students who need more support to meet expectations.
-In addition, the school invests in the following evidence-informed programs to address specific skill development for some students: